scheinerman/InvitationToDynamicalSystems/README.md

 # Invitation To Dynamical Systems

 This is an undergraduate textbook on dynamical systems, chaos, and fractals originally published by Prentice-Hall.
-The book includes Matlab programs that were developed many years ago; these programs likely will not run on the current Matlab release without some modification.

 ## Purchase the paperback version